-Technical Writing Tips for IT Professionals
+Writing Tips for IT Professionals

+Technical writing requires understanding your readers' expectations and keeping messages as short and simple as possible to achieve objectives.
+Key practices include deleting unnecessary words, avoiding passive voice, leading with important points, and seeking feedback on structure, look, words, and content.

 This cheat sheet offers guidelines for IT professionals seeking to improve technical writing skills.

 To print it, use the one-page PDF version; you can also customize the Word version of the document.

 General Recommendations

-- Determine your write-up’s objectives and audience.
+- Determine your writing objectives.

+- Understand what your readers want to see in your text and how they want to see it.

-- Keep the write-up as short and simple as possible to achieve the objectives.
+- Keep your message or document as short and simple as possible to achieve the goals of both parties.

 - Use terminology and tone appropriate for the audience.